Social Justice at UUFSD

 On the 1st Thursday of each month we volunteer at the San Diego Food Bank in the Miramar area, just 20 minutes from UUFSD!
 It’s always from 6:00 – 8:00 pm.
 Anyone over 7 years old can help!
 We mostly put food in boxes on an assembly line.
 It’s really easy and requires no lifting, no bending, great camaraderie.
 This is a wonderful way of helping locally those in need and strengthening our UUFSD community as well.
 The San Diego Food Bank distributes over 20 million pounds of food annually to individuals, families and a network of nonprofit organizations that work to alleviate hunger throughout San Diego county.
 They need our help!
 For more information contact Sara Ohara at sara@SaraOhara.com

 The Environmental Justice Task Force is committed to providing information and leading actions that support more sustainable decisions both at home and at UUFSD.
 A Fellowship survey found that members were most interested in reducing waste and increasing recycling at UUFSD, exploring options for a solar system installation, and investing UUFSD reserves in socially responsible funds.
-To that end, we developed guidelines to reduce waste, a commitment to have solar panels at the fellowship, and are committed to investing in socially responsible funds.
+To that end, we developed guidelines to reduce waste, succeeded in installing solar panels at the Fellowship, and are committed to investing in socially responsible funds.
+See Our Green Campus.
 We have an education series, ”Potlucks with a Purpose,” for members to learn about and discuss a number of environmental topics.
 The Task Force also prepares special events for Earth Month (April).
 To get more information and be placed on the email list, contact Linda Giannelli Pratt or Debbie Hecht at EJTF@uufsd.org

 Gun Violence Prevention